keshav-exe/projekt-vaayu/README.md

 ## Overview

 Project Vaayu started as a simple login and registration logic code and has since evolved into a comprehensive journal web application.
-Created and being maintained by **Keshav Bagaade**, this solo personal project, currently under development, is designed to provide users with a platform to capture their thoughts, reflections, and experiences in a secure and organized manner.
+This solo personal project, currently under development, is designed to provide users with a platform to capture their thoughts, reflections, and experiences in a secure and organized manner.
 Built using HTML, SASS, PHP, and JavaScript, Project Vaayu strives to offer a user-friendly interface, smooth transitions, and robust functionality, making journaling a delightful experience.

 ## Features